c3l3si4n/styx/README.md

 ![styx river](/styx.png)
 # styx v0.0.1
  Styx is an cross-platform GUI interface for HackTheBox made in GoLang.
 Styx's UI is made with the [giu](https://github.com/AllenDang/giu) library.

+ Styx is made with the objective of reducing the friction of playing seasonal machines on HTB through it's web interface.
+Allowing the user to quickly perform more time-sensitive actions in a faster manner.
  ## Features
  #### **Automatic Flag Submission**
  Styx will continuously check the machine clipboard for any user or root flags, and will submit them automatically through HackTheBox's APIs.